marksmccann/froyo/docs/api/component.md

 :::tip

-Review our [listener utilities](listener-utilities) to see how they can help you apply listeners to this property.
+Review our [listener helpers](./listener-helpers.md) to see how they can help you apply listeners to this property.

 :::